m-toman/tacorn/README.md

 WARNING: not usable yet, check the fatchord_model branch for a sort-of-usable version.

+TTS framework bridging different 2018/2019 state-of-the-art open source methods.
-This repository combines the Tacotron-2 implementation by Rayhane-mamah (https://github.com/Rayhane-mamah/Tacotron-2) with an WaveRNN implementation adopted from https://github.com/fatchord/WaveRNN.
+Currently aims to combine the Tacotron-2 implementation by Rayhane-mamah (https://github.com/Rayhane-mamah/Tacotron-2) with an WaveRNN implementation adopted from https://github.com/fatchord/WaveRNN with the overall goal to more easily allow swapping out single components.

 ## Introduction